The Best Rotating Car Seats of 2026

 - May not be comfortable for larger/wider kids

-The swivel function is what makes rotating car seats stand out, but it’s also why they take up more room in a back seat than many traditional convertibles.
+The swivel function is what makes rotating car seats stand out, but it’s also the reason they take up more room in a back seat than many traditional convertible car seats.
 (Rotating seats are wide, plus you have to ensure enough clearance in the middle to allow the seat to turn.)
 The Evenflo Revolve360 Slim is your best shot at making a rotating car seat work if you own a smaller vehicle, need to fit multiple car seats across or just want a little more room in your back seat.

 Additional Specs